 In 2008 WFC began work in South Africa in the province of Free State with the creative arts charity Dramatic Need, teaching 86 children of agricultural workers to make films on cell phones about issues that affected their lives.
 Following on from this, WFC taught their first workshop in Cape Town with New Africa Theatre Association, arranged and funded by WFC Patron, Gerald Fox.
 Through working with NATA, WFC was introduced to Simcelile ‘Simi’ Kalimashe, a young man who lives in the heart of one of Cape Town’s most populous township, Khayelitsha.
-Simi gave us access to untapped youth networks that existed in the heart of his and other surrounding townships.
+Simi gave us access to untapped youth networks that existed in the heart of this and surrounding townships.

 In 2010 WFC delivered a Sports and News Journalism workshop to 35 young people to coincide with the 2010 FIFA World Cup.
 The young film makers produced over 80 videos reporting on events surrounding the World Cup from inside their communities.
 They contributed to a weekly programme on Cape Town Community TV, and to the bi-weekly BBC Online programme “Extra Time”.
 Their work was featured on prominent blogs such as Nokia’s N series blog, MobilizedTV, and Smartmobs.com and distributed internationally via WFC’s mobile site worldfilmcollective.mobi and through social networks YouTube, Facebook and Twitter.

-By this time WFC had consolidated the relationship with Simi Kalimashe and after giving him fifty Rands, the equivalent of £5, to buy data to access the internet, Simi drove the grass-roots presence that was key to making the 2010 World Cup project such a success.
+By this time WFC has consolidated the relationship with Simi Kalimashe and after giving him fifty Rands, the equivalent of £5, to buy data to access the internet, Simi drove the grass-roots presence that was key to making the 2010 World Cup project such a success.
 The project was run in partnership once again, with Amy Biehl Foundation Trust.

 Following on from this project, eight participants were selected to form a training production team, working out of an office in the notorious Khayelitsha township.
 Guided and supported by WFC, the team began by making 28min programmes for the local community TV channel, Cape Town TV, and selling mobile downloads on South Africa’s most popular mobile phone social networking site, Mxit, with a subscriber base to their channel of over 150,000 young people across South Africa.

-In 2011 WFC’s work was recognised by the Cape Film Commission (South Africa’s regional equivalent to the UK Arts Council) who sponsored a training programme that took fourteen Xhosa-speaking Cape Town residents aged between 18 and 26 and trained them, along with the existing team, to make a 12-part series, Uyfun’undazi?
+In 2011 WFC’s work was recognised by the Cape Film Commission (South Africa’s regional equivalent to the Arts Council) who sponsored a training programme that took fourteen Xhosa-speaking Cape Town residents aged between 18 and 26 and trained them, along with the existing team, to make a 12-part series, Uyfun’undazi?
 In English, ‘Do You Want To Know Me?’

 The series called takes a common township statistic and gives it a human face by profiling an individual living in those circumstances.
 Stories include those of Nondoda, an artist with no arms and no legs making a living through his inspiring and original painting; and Maynadi, leading a child-headed household after she and her brother were orphaned by AIDS.
 Maynadi recently won the ‘Miss Khayelitsha’ beauty content and will be entered into ‘Miss South Africa’ later this year.
 The series has already attracted the attention of South African production companies and networks and WFC is currently in negotiations to license it.
 As a direct result of the series, the popular magazine Glamour South Africa approached WFC expressing an interest in featuring Mayandi in their April 2012 edition.
-This is the first time a township resident has been profiled in Glamour, and WFC was able to facilitate the interview, working with Mayandi and the Glamour team to make the three-page spread in their April 2012 edition happen.
+This is the first time a township resident has been profiled in Glamour, and WFC was able to facilitate the interview, working with Mayandi and the Glamour team to make it happen.